kyverno/KDP/proposals/extend_pod_security_admission.md

 - volumes: `spec.volumes`
 - Non-root groups: `spec.securityContext.supplementalGroups[*], spec.securityContext.fsGroup`

-In the following example we apply restricted PSS to namespaces "test" and "staging" and check the Control "Volumes" while excluding pods with the label "env: prod".
+In the following example we apply restricted PSS to namespaces "test" and "staging" and check the Control "Volumes" while excluding pods with the label "app: nginx".

 ```yaml
 validationFailureAction: enforce